JackHowa/ember-react-cheatsheet/docs/intro.md

 ## Features to Enhance Learning

 ### Side-by-Side Comparisons
-- Look for features that show Ember.js code alongside its React counterpart.
+- Look for features that show Ember code alongside its React counterpart.
 - Use these comparisons to understand the translation of logic, syntax, and architecture.

 ---